Hearings resume on Ohio House anti-vaccine mandate bill - WHIZ News

 State government should not tell businesses how to run their companies, including safety measures like vaccines, Ross McGregor, a factory owner from Springfield, testified before the committee.

-“Employers are in the best position to make what decisions to protect their company, not the government,” said McGregor, a former Republican House lawmaker who testified on behalf of the Ohio Manufacturers’ Association, which opposes the legislation.
+“Employers are in the best position to decide what measures to take that makes the most sense to protect their companies, not the government,” said McGregor, a former Republican House lawmaker who testified on behalf of the Ohio Manufacturers’ Association, which opposes the legislation.

+McGregor doesn’t currently require that his employees receive the COVID-19 vaccine but said he wants to preserve that option as an employer.
+He said he doesn’t require people to work for him, but if they do and don’t like his mandates, they are free to work elsewhere.

 Under the bill, employees who could show proof of COVID-19 antibodies, proof they run the risk of a negative medical reaction, or those who don’t want the vaccine for reasons of conscience, including religious convictions, would also be exempt from employer mandates.